 Notice the name THIS MUST MATCH YOUR ENDPOINT CASE SENSITIVE IN PART 3!!!

 Only check the box if you have a registered vCNS Manger registered with vCenter

 Assuming everything worked you will now be able to add those vCenter resources to a fabric group.
 You can think of these as cloud resource admins who will carve up the access to specific resources.
 Many different resources can all be configured under a single fabric group.

 Infrastructure Tab -> Groups -> Fabric Groups

 Define the resource admins and select the resources you wish to distribute.
 You should see your clusters from the vCenter data collection as an option to check.

 Now define the business groups or consumers of those resources.
-This could be a functional silo (Developers), a project (Siebel), or a group such as sales and marketing.
+This could be a functional silo (Developers), a project (Siebel), or a group such as sales and marketing, since marketing is important for any business .
 What works best for your organization will be unique!

 Infrastructure Tab -> Groups -> Business Groups